muarshad01/Docker_and_Kubernetes/08_Building_a_multi_container_application.md

 * The app was simple - no outside dependencies
 * Our image was built multiple times
-* How do we connect to a database from a a container?
+* How do we connect to a database from a container?

 ***